Ashref-dev/entretien-ai/Deployment/commands.md

     NEXT_PUBLIC_STRIPE_BUSINESS_YEARLY_PLAN_ID=""

-# Make sure to add the needed env variables in the App Service so it can pull the docker image
+# Make sure to add the needed registry env variables in the App Service so it can pull the docker image
  az webapp config appsettings set \
      --name entretien-ai-docker \
      --resource-group entretien-ai-rg \